Tooth Extractions Plano

 How to Make Tooth Extractions Affordable

 Even if you don’t currently have dental insurance, it isn’t the only way to make your procedure more manageable.
 Our team offers alternative financing options via an in-office discount plan, where you can pay significantly less for preventive and restorative procedures with one low annual fee.
-We’re also partnered with CareCredit—a third-party financer who can offer plans that help split up the cost of your dental treatments into monthly installments with little to no interest.
+We’re also partnered with CareCredit—a third-party financier who can offer plans that help split up the cost of your dental treatments into monthly installments with little to no interest.
 You’ll be able to undergo the necessary procedures to preserve your pearly whites without having to break the bank.

 Tooth Extraction FAQs